Even if you have one of the best camera phones, you'll need one of the best photo editing apps to make your images better still.

 The premium version ($1.99/month or $11.99/year) turns off the ads and provides lots more content (stickers, overlays, borders, and fonts).
 While serious photographers might find Pixlr’s library of editing tools too shallow, casual users will enjoy the app’s easy creativity.

-The mobile version of Adobe Lightroom (iOS and Android) is part of cloud-based workflow that includes storage of your entire photo library and access to the full-resolution files (original and edited) on all your devices (mobile, laptop and desktop).
-So, when purchased with the entire Lightroom system (starting at $9.99/month), you’re buying into a powerful photo processing ecosystem that provides professional-level control and quality.
+The mobile version of Adobe Lightroom (iOS and Android) is part of a cloud-based workflow that includes storage of your entire photo library and access to the full-resolution files (original and edited) on all your devices (mobile, laptop and desktop).
+So, when purchased with the entire Lightroom system (starting at $9.99/month), you’re buying into a powerful photo-processing ecosystem that provides professional-level control and quality.
 However, if all you want is a top-notch photo app on your phone or tablet, the standalone Lightroom Mobile is free, or you can pay $4.99/month for a Premium subscription that gives you 100GB of storage space.

 Lightroom Mobile is a top-notch photo app for anyone serious about getting the very best out of their photographs.
 But it may be overkill for folks who don’t want to spend the time doing more than a quick brightening, crop or special effect before sharing their pictures.

-With its focus on quick, uncomplicated sharing of photos and videos on social media, Instagram has more than 850 million users for good reason.
+Instagram has more than 850 million users for good reason: its focus on the quick, uncomplicated sharing of photos and videos on social media is a winning formula.
 Its intuitive interface offers a fast path from taking a picture or video through simple edits to posting simultaneously on multiple social networks.

 Liking and sharing posts, sending and receiving direct messages, and generally engaging with others are Instagram’s primary activities.
 In fact, the most important metric (which businesses and influencers use to monetize their Instagram accounts) is your engagement rate, or how many people view and like your posts.
 And many of the recently added features include tools for gauging and improving your engagement rate.
 This includes the ability to remove “ghost followers” (those who don’t engage with your posts) and tracking which individual hashtags attract more views and likes.
 A nice security feature now lists all emails that Instagram has sent you recently, so you can verify what's really from Instagram and isn’t a phishing attack.
 And Instagram addicts have gotten a bit of help in breaking the habit — the app now tells you how much time per day you spend on it.